uber/prototool/docs/README.md

 Prototool lets you:

-- Handle installation of `protoc` and the import of all of the Well-Known Types behind the scenes in a platform-independent manner without any work on the part of the user.
+- Handle installation of `protoc` and the import of all of the Well-Known Types behind the scenes in a platform-independent manner.
-- Standardize building of your Protobuf files with a common [configuration](#configuration), abstracting away all of the pain of protoc for you.
+- Standardize building of your Protobuf files with a common [configuration](#configuration).
 - [Lint](#prototool-lint) your Protobuf files with common linting rules according to [Google' Style Guide](https://developers.google.com/protocol-buffers/docs/style), [Uber's V1 Style Guide](../etc/style/uber1/uber1.proto),